noefp/easy_gdb/README.md

     cd easyGDB_docker

-Then, build the container:
+Then, build the container (in the easyGDB_docker folder):

-    easyGDB_docker$ docker-compose build
+    docker-compose build

-and start the container using `docker-compose` or the Docker desktop application:
+and start the container using `docker-compose` or the Docker desktop application (in the easyGDB_docker folder):

-    easyGDB_docker$ docker-compose up
+    docker-compose up

 Using the Docker container we install easy GDB at `/var/www/html/` (`src/` in the Docker container).
-Open the easy_GDB Docker container terminal or the Docker desktop application.
+Open the easy_GDB Docker container terminal or the Docker desktop application (in the easyGDB_docker folder).

-    easyGDB_docker$ docker-compose exec easy_gdb /bin/bash
+    docker-compose exec easy_gdb /bin/bash

 Clone the easy_GBD code from Github:

     git clone https://github.com/noefp/easy_gdb.git

 Now, we will create the configuration and example folder structure.
-Go to `easy_gdb/install` and run the `setup.sh` script:
+Go to the install folder inside easy_gdb (`easy_gdb/install`):

     cd easy_gdb/install/

+and run the `setup.sh` script:

     bash setup.sh

 When running the easy GDB setup, installing JBrowse Perl pre-requisites might take some minutes.